Goutte/godot-addon-ginja/README.md

     CORES=4 TARGET=debug build.sh
     CORES=4 TARGET=release build.sh

-> Want to do this using CI, but we need a custom action.
+> Want to do this using CI, but we need a custom action, or to find a docker image with everything we need.

 Setup Dev Notes